Free delivery to a pickup point for orders over €50

 Some brands are developing product lines based on other animal proteins.

-For example, protein powders derived from beef or insects.
+For example, protein powders derived from beef and those made from insects, in particular.

 Beef proteins